scribe-security/docs/docs/integrating-scribe/valint/policies.md

 ### Examples
 Copy the Examples into file name `.valint.yaml` in the same directory as running Valint commands.

-> For configuration details, see [configuration](docs/configuration.md) section.
+> For configuration details, see **[configuration](docs/configuration)** section.

 <details>
   <summary> Package git owners </summary>
-In this example, the policy module named "package-git-owner" enforces `package.json` commiter identity.
+In this example, the policy module named "package-git-owner" enforces `package.json` committer identity.

 ```yaml
 attest: